The Aurium Waveguide

 I put acoustic dampening material in the lower rear area to

-sides of the back of the baffle minimize acoustic impedance and cavity effect
+of the baffle, minimize acoustic impedance and cavity effect issues, and further

 Banana Jacks Epoxied into the underside of the Oak Shelf for

 the Rear Tweeter allow fine tuning for a given room situation.

 That line cord wire that goes horizontal in the above picture,

 is the stabilizer mechanism for the tweeter tower.